-2 The eponymous rule is named for Iowa Supreme Court justice, and later federal judge, John F. Dillon.
-Dillon wrote an influential treatise on municipal law in which he argued that cities lacked inherent lawmaking powers and derived all power from the states.
-See 1 John F. Dillon, THE LAW OF MUNICIPAL CORPORATIONS, § 9(b), at 93 (2d ed 1873).
+&lt;sup>2 "Dillon's Rule" is named after Iowa Supreme Court justice, and later federal judge, John F. Dillon.
+Dillon wrote an influential treatise on municipal law in which he argued that cities lacked inherent lawmaking powers.
+See 1 John F. Dillon, The LAW OF MUNICIPAL CORPORATIONS, § 9(b), at 93 (2d ed 1873).

-and early twentieth centuries.
-The Oregon Supreme Court adopted the Dillon's Rule theory of local-state relations in 1882.3
+jurisprudence in the nineteenth and early twentieth centuries.
+Indeed, the Oregon Supreme Court adopted the Dillon's Rule theory of local-state relations in 1882.

-Thus, in nineteenth-century Oregon, only the Legislative Assembly had the power to incorporate new cities and to establish and amend city charters.4 If a group of citizens wanted to incorporate a city, the Legislature had to pass special legislation that both created the city and provided the new city with specified, limited powers.5 The populist movements of Gilded Age America, however, led to fundamental changes in city-state relationships across the country, including in Oregon.
-Beginning in 1901, the Oregon Legislature began to consider constitutional amendments that would redistribute power over local charters to their respective localities.6 That effort coincided with the push for an initiative and referendum amendment to the Oregon Constitution.7 Eventually, in 1906, consistent with a wave of home rule reform sweeping the nation, the voters of Oregon adopted a constitutional amendment that granted the people the right to draft and amend their own municipal charters, independent of special legislative approval.8
+Thus, in nineteenth-century Oregon, only the Legislative Assembly had the power to incorporate new cities and to establish and amend city charters.
+If a group of citizens wanted to incorporate a city, the Legislature had to pass special legislation that both created the city and provided the new city with specified, limited powers.
+The populist movement of the late nineteenth and early twentieth centuries, however, led to fundamental changes in city-state relationships across the country, including in Oregon.
+Beginning in 1901, the Legislature began to consider constitutional amendments that would redistribute power over local charters to their respective localities.
+That effort coincided with the push for an initiative and referendum amendment to the Oregon Constitution.
+Eventually, in 1906, consistent with a wave of home rule reform sweeping the nation, the voters of Oregon adopted a constitutional amendment that granted the people the right to draft and amend their own municipal charters, independent of special legislative approval.
+Article XI, section 2, of the Oregon Constitution, provides in part:

-For a comprehensive look at the populist sentiments that led to the ratification of the 17th Amendment in 1913, see Todd J. Zywicki, Senators and Special Interests: A Public Choice Analysis of the Seventeenth Amendment, 73 OR L Rev 1007 (1994).
+For a comprehensive look at the populist sentiments that led to the ratification of the 17th Amendment in 1913, see Todd J. Zywicki, Senators and Special Interests: A Public Choice Analysis of the Seventeenth Amendment, 73 OR L REV 1007 (1994).

-3 See City of Corvallis v.
+&lt;sup>3 See City of Corvallis v.
 Carlile, 10 Or 139 (1882).

-4 Although the Oregon Supreme Court endorsed Dillon's Rule in 1882, some late nineteenth-century Oregon cases took a more expansive view of municipal authority.
+&lt;sup>4 Although the Oregon Supreme Court endorsed Dillon's Rule in 1882, some late nineteenth-century Oregon cases took a more expansive view of municipal authority.
 See Paul A. Diller, The Partly Fulfilled Promise of Home Rule in Oregon, 87 OR L REV 939, 943 & nn 20-21 (2008).
 It is true, however, that only the state legislature had the power to incorporate new cities and amend city charters.

-5 Some examples of cities created by special legislation include the City of Adams, see Act of Feb.
+&lt;sup>5 Some examples of cities created by special legislation include the City of Adams, see Act of Feb.
 5, 1903 (SB 76), the City of Ontario, see Act of Feb.
 13, 1903 (HB 236), and the City of Stayton, see Act of Feb.
 2, 1903 (SB 28).

-6 At the time, amendments to the Oregon Constitution had to be approved by two successive sessions of the Legislature before being referred to the voters.
+&lt;sup>6 At the time, amendments to the Oregon Constitution had to be approved by two successive sessions of the Legislature before being referred to the voters.
 See Or Const, Art XVII, § 1 (1857).
 A home rule amendment was proposed during the 1901 legislative session.
 See Senate Joint Resolution (SJR) 3 (1901).
 The amendment was again proposed during the 1903 session, but because the two proposals had slight grammatical and syntactical variations, the amendment never made it to the ballot.

-7 The populist drive in Oregon was largely led by William Simon U'Ren.
+&lt;sup>7 The populist drive in Oregon was largely led by William Simon U'Ren.
 U'Ren was instrumental in establishing the "Oregon System" of popular democratic participation through initiative and referendum processes, local home rule, and, later, popular election of U.S. Senators.
 See generally Steven L. Piott, GIVING VOTERS A VOICE: THE ORIGINS OF THE INITIATIVE AND REFERENDUM IN AMERICA (1995); Lincoln Steffens, UPBUILDERS (1st ed 1905).
 Interestingly, Oregon was the first state to select its U.S. senators via popular election.